pyama86/alterguard/README.md

 - `--drop-triggers`: Drop triggers created by pt-osc (`pt_osc_table_name_*`)

 At least one cleanup operation must be specified.

+**Buffer Pool Size Check:**

+When `buffer_pool_size_threshold_mb` is configured, the cleanup operation with `--drop-table` performs a safety check before dropping the old table:

+1. Queries `INFORMATION_SCHEMA.INNODB_BUFFER_PAGE` to calculate the table's buffer pool size
+2. Compares the size against the configured threshold
+3. Only drops the table if the buffer pool size is below the threshold
+4. Returns an error if the size exceeds the threshold, preventing potential performance impact

+This feature helps prevent dropping tables that are still heavily cached in memory, which could cause performance degradation when the table data needs to be reloaded into the buffer pool.

 ### Using Standard Input